sirine-b/Protein-Sequence-Variant-Classifier/README.md

 4. Evaluate performance of both classifiers on the test set.
 5. Save results, plots, and models.

-### 2. Case 2: Test the Pretrained Models with pre-Generated Embeddings
+#### Case 2: Test the Pretrained Models with pre-Generated Embeddings
-If you want to skip training and directly start using the pre-trained models provided in the repository:
+If you want to skip training and embedding and directly start using the pre-trained models provided in the repository:

-#### 1. Download the pre-trained models and embeddings (generated for the TP53 data files provided under data/ folder) from the pretrained/ folder.
+##### 1. Download the pre-trained models and embeddings (generated for the TP53 data files provided under data/ folder) from the pretrained/ folder.

-#### 2. Place the downloaded files in the appropriate folders:
+##### 2. Place the downloaded files in the appropriate folders:

 - Trained models: models/

 - Embeddings: embeddings/

-#### 3. Run the main.py script:
+##### 3. Run the main.py script:

 ```bash
 python main.py